Skip to contents

 Linear predictors include spatially autocorrelated latent variables.
 These variables are treated as Gaussian Markov random fields (GMRFs), and evaluating the probability density of GMRFs involves calculating the precision matrix 𝐐domain=đšș−1\mathbf Q_{\mathrm{domain}} = \mathbf\Sigma^{-1} as the inverse of the spatial covariance matrix. tinyVAST involves three options for specifying this spatial precision:

-• Stochastic partial differentiaul equation (SPDE): The analyst can approximate spatial variation over a continuous two-dimensional surface by constructing finite element mesh (FEM), treating the value at vertices as a GMRF, and then using bilinear interpolation (i.e., a piecewise linear approximation) to interpolate from vertices to the spatial domain.
+The analyst can approximate spatial variation over a continuous two-dimensional surface by constructing finite element mesh (FEM), treating the value at vertices as a GMRF, and then using bilinear interpolation (i.e., a piecewise linear approximation) to interpolate from vertices to the spatial domain.
 In this case, the precision is constructred as:

 𝐐domain=τ2(Îș4𝐌0+2Îș2𝐌1+𝐌2) \mathbf Q_{\mathrm{domain}} = \tau^2 ( \kappa^4 \mathbf M_{\mathrm 0} + 2\kappa^2 \mathbf M_{\mathrm 1} + \mathbf M_{\mathrm 2} ) where every row 𝐀i\mathbf A_i of the interpolation matrix 𝐀\mathbf A is nonzero for only the three vertices of the triangle that contains sample ii

-• Simultaneous autoregressive (SAR): Alternatively, the analyst can specify an areal model representing the value within spatial strata:
+Alternatively, the analyst can specify an areal model representing the value within spatial strata:

-𝐐domain=τ2(𝐈−Îș𝐀*)2 \mathbf Q_{\mathrm{domain}} = \tau^2 (\mathbf I - \kappa \mathbf A^*)^2 where 𝐀*\mathbf A^* is the adjacency matrix of the graph specified by the analyst, and each row 𝐀i\mathbf A_i of interpolation matrix 𝐀\mathbf A is nonzero only for the single spatial stratum containing sample ii (and noting that adjacency matrix 𝐀*\mathbf A^* is different from interpolation matrix 𝐀\mathbf A, but we use the same term for both due to a collision in standard notation).
+𝐐domain=τ2(𝐈−Îș𝐀*)2 \mathbf Q_{\mathrm{domain}} = \tau^2 (\mathbf I - \kappa \mathbf A^*)^2 where 𝐀*\mathbf A^* is the adjacency matrix of the graph specified by the analyst, Îș\kappa is the estimated partial correlation between adjacent areas, and each row 𝐀i\mathbf A_i of interpolation matrix 𝐀\mathbf A is nonzero only for the single spatial stratum containing sample ii (and noting that adjacency matrix 𝐀*\mathbf A^* is different from interpolation matrix 𝐀\mathbf A, but we use the same notation for both due to a collision in notational standards).

 Structural equation models